varunghat/circadian_soundscape/README.md

 # HOW TO RUN STREAMLIT

 1. Install streamlit by running `pip install streamlit`
+2. Install requirements in your environment with `pip install -r requirements.txt`
-2. Run the following command in the terminal: `streamlit run app.py`
+3. Run the following command in the terminal: `streamlit run app.py`

 # GENERAL INFORMATION